 As soon as ice conditions allow-February 19, 2018

-Lake of the Isles, Loring (presented by Wells Fargo), McRae, North Commons, and Van Cleve will remain open until March 1, 2018, weather and ice permitting.
+Lake of the Isles, Wells Fargo Minneapolis WinterSkate in Loring Park, McRae, North Commons, and Van Cleve will remain open until March 1, 2018, weather and ice permitting.

 All outdoor ice rink locations have a warming room and offer free loaner skates available on a first come, first served basis.
 Sizes and quantities vary by location.
 Note: Bryn Mawr Meadows does not offer loaner skates.